 The next step prior to advertising your vacancy is to evaluate and finalize your compensation.
 This step is initiated within the ATS through the HR Review stage and will cue Class & Comp to review the compensation based on pay equity within GMU and market analysis specific to the position.

 Note: The pay range will be provided by Class & Comp within the job posting under the Notes tab.
 This data is only viewable by Mason employees and not the general public.
 For any faculty positions (Administrative/Professional or Instructional), it is strongly recommended that the position be listed as “commensurate with experience."
 Pay data can be provided by candidates during the application process by electing to answer a prescreening question providing their minimum salary requirements.
-For additional guidance on how to utilize this pay data, please reach out to Class & Comp or Talent Acquisition.
+However, please note that it is prohibited to ask for a candidate’s current and/or past salary information.
+For additional guidance on how to utilize pay data, please reach out to HR’s Class & Comp or Talent Acquisition team.

 After compensation is confirmed, the position must be staged for HR Advertising Review within eWork.
 This moves the job opening into the critical stage of sourcing candidates.
 Your department may have an excellent job opportunity, but without a proper sourcing strategy, you may not attract the best candidates to apply.
 Attracting the top talent and developing a strong list of candidates is an important step in finding the best fit for your department/unit and for Mason.